Updated on July 30th, 2020

 All accommodation costs for the 5 nights & meals (except for the dinner in Swakopmund & lunch on the final day) were included in the price of the tour.
 Drinks were paid separately.

-If you would like to see the tour in all its glory, take a look at my Video Diary.
+If you would like to see the tour in all its glory, take a look at video above.

 What did we do?